How to create a change request workflow in InvGate

 Screenshot of a change request workflow on the diagram editor in InvGate Service Management.

-In the workflow diagram, you access the options that help define how the workflow behaves, who manages it, and what users see.
+In the workflow diagram, you access the options that help define how the Change Management workflow behaves, who manages it, and what users see.
 You can double-click on any block to open its configuration and modify forms, tasks, approvals, and more.

 Here’s what each block does.